CodeF0x/tobs/README.md

 ### Tobs is a customizable cross-platform system monitor app.

+### This README will get extended step by step once there's actually something to talk about :).

 ## Features

 | Planned Feature | Implemented | Working as intended |